wholder/LaserCut/README.md

 - Export vector designs to a PDF file (experimental)
 - Freeform drawing of shapes (Beta) using [Catmull-Rom Splines](https://en.wikipedia.org/wiki/Centripetal_Catmull–Rom_spline) and then automatically convert them into [Bézier Curve](https://en.wikipedia.org/wiki/Bézier_curve)-based shapes.
 - Raster images which can be engraved on Zing or used as tracing templates for spline shapes
+## New Additions
+  - **7/6/2018** - Added a Material Settings selection menu for Zing Laser.
+Material settings are stored as text file in the resource fork of the Jar file.
+Currently only two materials, _1/8" Baltic Birch Plywood_ and _1/8" Cast Acrylic Plastic_ are supported.
+More work needed to add a decent library of materials settings.
+  - **7/7/2018** - Added new "Units" menu to select either `inches`, or `millimeters` as the default units for offset and size measurements.
+Note: can switch back and forth, as needed, and can override setting by adding "`in`" or "`mm`" as a suffix to an input value.
+Caution: still not completely tested.
+  - **7/7/2018** - Enabled `java.awt.desktop`-related features, recompiled for Java 9 and updated to PDFBox 2.0.11.
 ## Under Development
 - Support for a user-extendable library of specialized cutout shapes, such as for mounting RC Servos (to replace and extend the current Nema Stepper code)
 - Import vector shapes from EPS (Encapsulated PostScript®) files